Robust Adversarial Attacks Detection based on Explainable Deep Reinforcement Learning For UAV Guidance and Planning: Experiments and Results

 When compared to the CNN-AD, this method is faster to compute.
 In TABLE IV, a reduction of 99.9\% from 13.33s to 0.019s for calculating the SHAP values is observed.
 When looking at the adversarial detectors' compute time, a similar decrease of 99.4\% from 0.162s to 0.001s is observed.
 This enables the detector to analyse every time step for potential attacks.
 This method also led to an increase in accuracy over the CNN-AD by 10\%.
 This increase shows that the LSTM-AD is better at identifying the differences the CNN-AD could not detect.

-Comparing the results of these two adversarial detection methods to other methods is difficult due to the lack of studies on adversarial detection for drone guidance and navigation tasks.
+{ Comparing the results of these two adversarial detection methods to other methods is difficult due to the lack of studies on adversarial detection for drone guidance and navigation tasks.
 Most studies in this area work by making the agent robust so that they are not affected by adversarial attacks, but this doesn't inform if the agent is being attacked.
 It is, therefore, difficult to compare the proposed methods where we are interested in if an attack has taken place.
 Due to the lack of comparisons from drone guidance studies from other areas that are to be used, these may not give a one-to-one comparison.
 Tekgul et al.(2022)\cite{tekgul2022real} only give detections over a whole episode by either looking at a trend through the episode or by having multiple chances at detection.
 These methods provide higher detection rates than the spot detections done in this paper.
 Other papers, such as Lin et al.(2017)\cite{lin2017detecting}, remove the unsuccessful attacks from their detection data leading to a much higher detection rate of over 99\%.

 In TABLE III, we can compare the methods detailed in this paper and a comparative method using Principle Component Analysis (PCA)\cite{xiang2018pca}.
 The report looks at a 2D map navigation task, so this is not a direct comparison between their work and this paper.
 Even so, their detection rate was at 70\%; this is a lower performance than the CNN-AD and LSTM-AD built for this study.
+Compared to all adversarial detection schemes the LSTM-AD is the only one that can claim to be a real-time detection method. }